Skip to main content

 }

-Important: The payload is intentionally lightweight.
-To retrieve full details, use the API (e.g., GET /api/customers/users/{id}).
+Important: The payload is intentionally lightweight — it tells you what changed, not the full record.
+To retrieve full details, call the API (for example GET /api/customers/users/{id}).

 • Mobaro adds an X-Webhook-Signature header.

-• Generate an HMAC-SHA256 hash using your secret + payload.
+• Generate an HMAC-SHA256 hash of the payload using your secret.

 Best practices